apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.Action">Action</a>)
 </p>
 <div>
-<p>ExecAction describes an Action that executes a command inside a container.
+<p>ExecAction describes an Action that executes a command inside a container.</p>
-Which may run as a K8s job or be executed inside the Lorry sidecar container, depending on the implementation.
-Future implementations will standardize execution within Lorry.</p>
 </div>
 <table>
 <thead>